bl0upibl0up/blockchain-developer-bootcamp-final-project/README.md

 3. Make sure to get some ETH from a rinkeby faucet to deploy your smart contracts [Faucet](https://faucets.chain.link/rinkeby).

-2. In a terminal, from the the root directory, run:
+4. In a terminal, from the the root directory, run:

 - `yarn`
 - `truffle migrate --rinkeby` this will compile the smart contracts and deploy them on the rinkeby testnet.

-3. In a terminal, from the dapp directory, run:
+5. In a terminal, from the dapp directory, run:

 - `yarn`
 - `yarn build:copy` this will copy the abi to the dapp folder
 - `yarn start` this makes the app available in a web browser at the address [`http://localhost:3000`](http://localhost:3000).

+** When reloading the page, the contracts are lost, the button `Fetch festival`reloads the smart contracts ** ** When switching accounts in Metamask, the contracts are lost as well.
+Again, the button `Fetch festival`reloads the smart contracts **

-4. To run the test, in the terminal, type: `truffle test test/festivalMarketPlace.js`
+6. To run the test, in the terminal, type: `truffle test test/festivalMarketPlace.js`